École Freudienne de Paris: Disputes and the "Pass"

 The conjoined issues of authority and of training analyses, which had led to the foundation of the EFP, plagued its history from the very start.
-In December, 1965, Francois Perrier resigned from the Board over the question of training, writing to Lacan that 'What we expect of you is serene authority...not reckless skirmishes that might be the work of ex-guerrillas turned desperadoes...you always divide but never rule'.
+In December, 1965, Francois Perrier resigned from the Board over the question of training, writing to Lacan that "What we expect of you is serene authority...not reckless skirmishes that might be the work of ex-guerrillas turned desperadoes...you always divide but never rule".
 In 1967, Lacan proposed the notion of "the Pass" in the hope of providing an answer to the question of accreditation; but the following year, in 1968, Perrier and two other former board members, with some twenty other members disputing as a group the EFP's accreditation process, broke away to form the Organisation psychanalytique de langue française, also known as the "Quatrième groupe".

-'The issue of the pass continues to devastate the Lacanian community to this very day [2005]—more than two decades after Lacan dissolved his school'.
-The pass was essentially a procedure whereby ananalysand could give an account of his or her inward transformation before three "passeurs", who would then validate the transformation from analysand to analyst.
+"The issue of the pass continues to devastate the Lacanian community to this very day [2005]—more than two decades after Lacan dissolved his school".
+The pass was essentially a procedure whereby an analysand could give an account of his or her inward transformation before three "passeurs", who would then validate the transformation from analysand to analyst.
 Lacan was deeply committed to the "proposition that the analyst historizes only from himself: a patent fact. even if he is confirmed in doing so by a hierarchy".
-That was the basis for his moral authority with respect to the IPA; but 'the form of charismatic authority which, in his personal and institutional presence, he so dramatically provoked' could scarcely be generalised to every member of the school without producing a Pirandello world of Right You Are! (if you think so).
+That was the basis for his moral authority with respect to the IPA; but "the form of charismatic authority which, in his personal and institutional presence, he so dramatically provoked" could scarcely be generalised to every member of the school without producing a Pirandello world of Right You Are! (if you think so).

-Seen from outside, 'Lacan's failed attempt to institutionalise awareness without institutionalising it, is fascinating', but fell down on the aporia that 'the passe which changed the analyst was a passage from one inner state to another, while the passe which recognised the new status was a formalised external procedure'.
-From the inside, 'animosity and resentment...[&] suspicion of institutional foul play' were the Lacanian legacy of the pass.
+Seen from outside, "Lacan's failed attempt to institutionalise awareness without institutionalising it, is fascinating", but fell down on the aporia that "the passe which changed the analyst was a passage from one inner state to another, while the passe which recognised the new status was a formalised external procedure".
+From the inside, "animosity and resentment...[&] suspicion of institutional foul play" were the Lacanian legacy of the pass.